 - Moms say the pump is easy to set up and use.
 They love how simple clean-up is.

-How the Medela PISA compares to the Spectra S2
+How the Medela Pump in Style with MaxFlow compares to the Spectra S2

-The Medela breast pump comes with a battery adapter for easy pumping anywhere, and the compact case and optional tote bag and backpack make it easy to take with you.
-One-touch let-down and an easy to use dial makes it simple to set up and pump.
+The Medela breast pump comes with a battery adapter for easy pumping anywhere, and the compact profile and optional tote bag make it easy to take with you.
+One-touch let-down and preprogrammed settings makes it simple to set up and pump.
 Pump accessories are available at many retail stores in addition to online.

 Which pump to use comes down to your preference.
-The Medela PISA and Spectra S2 are both quality pumps that have helped feed hundreds of thousands of babies.
+The Medela Pump in Style with MaxFlow technology and Spectra S2 are both quality pumps that have helped feed hundreds of thousands of babies.
 There is no wrong answer - choose the pump that feels right for you.
 If you have questions, call us at 888-977-2229 or text us at 419-740-4306.
 Our customer service team is always happy to help.